Alexandra Palace London: Architecture, History & Best Things to See.

 These early transmissions were famously introduced by one of the very first presenters, Elizabeth Cowell, with the words, "This is direct television from Alexandra Palace…".

-Winter Sledging or summer boating?
+Winter Sledging or summer boating at Ally Pally?

 While Alexandra Palace is stunning in every season, winter brings a unique charm.
 The slopes come alive with activity, where visitors of all ages zip down, transforming the area into a winter wonderland.